 3. Erklärungsnot (Explanation Poverty)

-This hilarious German word means “explanation poverty” and it is used to describe anyone who cannot worm their way out of trouble with their lies.
+This word means "explanation poverty" and describes anyone who can't escape trouble with lies.

 For instance, a lying, cheating spouse, a kid who has been caught red-handed doing something naughty, or a politician whose excuses are not convincing.